CDCgov/ixa/examples/load-people/README.md

 ### Initializing person properties

 In ixa, every property must be initialized before it is accessed.
+The preferred way to do this is to define an `initializer` which is lazily evaluated, but you can also assign initial values manually – several patterns are described below, and demonstrated in the example model.

-There are several ways to do this, described below.
-Note that when intitial values are assigned in any of these ways, they do *not* trigger a `PersonPropertyChangeEvent`.
+Note that when intitial values are assigned they do *not* trigger a `PersonPropertyChangeEvent`.

 #### Simple default values